SECURITIES AND EXCHANGE COMMISSION

 Vote Required to Elect the Nominees as Directors

-The affirmative vote of the holders of a plurality of the votes cast by stockholders at the Meeting is required for the election of Richard T. Schumacher as a Class III Director of the Company.
+The affirmative vote of the holders of a plurality of the votes cast at the Meeting is required for the election of Kevin Pollack and Vito Mangiardi as Class II Directors of the Company.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE “FOR” THE ELECTION OF RICHARD T. SCHUMACHER AS A CLASS III DIRECTOR OF THE COMPANY.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE “FOR” THE ELECTION OF VITO MANGIARDI AND KEVIN POLLACK AS CLASS II DIRECTORS OF THE COMPANY.

 Information on Nominees and Other Directors